-Joseph K. Heyman Scholarship
+Joseph K. Heyman Scholarship admin

 Named for the founder of our club and AEC's first president, the Atlanta Economics Club presents the Joseph K. Heyman scholarship to an outstanding student in economics.
 This scholarship is open to any undergraduate or graduate student enrolled at a metropolitan Atlanta college or university.
 As the application deadline has passed, we are no longer accepting applications for the 2016-2017 Scholarship.